microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create a blockchain on Azure ##

-Setting up a blockchain on Azure is really pretty simple and only takes a few minutes.
+Deploying a blockchain on Azure only takes a few minutes.
+In this exercise, you will use the Azure Portal to deploy an Ethereum blockchain network in the cloud.

 1. In your browser, navigate to the [Azure Portal](https://portal.azure.com).
 If you are asked to sign in, do so using your Microsoft account.